Anorexia (symptom)

+Anorexia in this usage is a symptom, not a diagnosis.

-The symptom also occurs in other animals, such as cats, dogs, cattle, goats, and sheep.
+The symptom also occurs in non-human animals, such as cats, dogs, cattle, goats, and sheep.
 In these species, anorexia may be referred to as inappetence.
 As in humans, loss of appetite can be due to a range of diseases and conditions, as well as environmental and psychological factors.

 Etymology

 The term is from ανορεξία (ἀν-, 'without' + όρεξις, spelled órexis, meaning 'appetite').

 Common manifestations

 Anorexia simply manifests as a decreased or loss of appetite.
 This can present as not feeling hungry or lacking the desire to eat.
 Sometimes people do not even notice they lack an appetite until they begin to lose weight from eating less.
 In other cases, it can be more noticeable, such as when a person becomes nauseated from just the thought of eating.
-Any form of decreased appetite that leads to changes in the body (such as weight loss or muscle loss) that is not done intentionally as part of dieting is clinically significant.
+Any form of decreased appetite that leads to changes in the body (such as weight loss or muscle loss) and is not done intentionally as part of dieting is clinically significant.